 The economic crisis was caused by wrong choices made by bankers acting like the seductress in Proverbs 7 to make a profit.
 Liberalism follows from Adam and Eve.

-For being such a religious book, the Bible contains an unusual number of references to harlotry!
-John Ritenbaugh uses this information to provide understanding of the motivations of Babylon the Great, the Great Harlot of Revelation 17 and 18.
+For being a religious book, the Bible contains an unusual number of references to harlotry!
+Yet they provide understanding of the great harlot of Revelation.

 John Ritenbaugh asserts that the trials of Joseph are a clear exposition of the principle of Romans 8:28 that "all things work together for those who love God, to those who are called according to His purpose."
-Even allowing for mankind's free moral agency, propensity to sin, stumbling, and getting into difficulties, God continues to work out His purpose (making lemons into lemonade) even when people do not know it is for their good (Genesis 50:20).
-The key to Joseph's greatness is that he allowed his affliction and hardship to humble him, giving him a Christ-like character.
+Even allowing for mankind's free mo. . .

 Richard Ritenbaugh posits that the thesis of the books of Chronicles is that, if one follows the terms of God's Covenant, blessings will accrue, and that, if one does not, curses will ensue.
 God sternly warned ancient Israel never to make covenants with th. . .